2019 NFL Mock Draft: Predictions for Top Prospects' Landing Spots

 DE Nick Bosa, Ohio State

-The 6'4", the 263-pound defensive end should be the No. 1 pick in this year's draft.
+The 6'4", 263-pound defensive end should be the No. 1 pick in this year's draft.
 He had limited productivity in the 2018 season because he played just three games.
-Bosa has surgery to a core muscle, and then opted not to come back so he could concentrate all of his efforts on getting healthy for the draft and his upcoming career.
+Bosa has surgery to a core muscle and then opted not to come back so he could concentrate all of his efforts on getting healthy for the draft.

-Bosa was one of the most dangerous defensive lineman in the country in 2017 as he had 34 tackles, 16 tackles for loss and 8.5 sacks.
-Bosa has an explosive first step when coming around the corner, and he can also use his power to beat the opposing offensive tackle.
+Bosa was one of the most dangerous defensive lineman in the country in 2017, when he had 34 tackles, 16 tackles for loss and 8.5 sacks.
+He has an explosive first step when coming around the corner, and he can also use his power to beat the opposing offensive tackle.
 His versatility as both a speed and power rusher makes it nearly impossible to stop him on a one-on-basis.

-Bosa is a strong run defender as he can toss the blocker out of the way and bring down the ball carrier consistently.
+The Ohio State product is a strong run defender, as he can toss the blocker out of the way and bring down the ball-carrier consistently.
 He can improve in all areas, but it is difficult to pinpoint any one weakness.
 He is so committed with his first step that he could be vulnerable to reverses and bootlegs.

 He appears to be a game-changing player who could upgrade any defense.